The Certified Nursing Assistant’s Role

 4. Set up medical equipment and assist with some medical procedures

 Storing and setting up medical equipment might involve laying out tools for the next patient exam or perhaps moving heavy medical equipment from one room to another.
 Some states allow CNA’s who have had the appropriate training to assist with or perform some medical procedures, such as drawing blood.

 5. Answer calls for help and observe changes in a patient’s condition or behavior

 Working so closely with patients on a daily basis, CNAs observe not only the obvious changes in a patient’s physical condition but the subtleties of their emotional state.
 That intuition can have immeasurable impact on helping patients make it through a trying recovery or come to terms with a long-term condition.

 Whether they take a patient’s blood pressure before the doctor comes in, bring them breakfast in the morning or simply listen, CNAs make a significant difference to the quality of care patients receive.

 Getting certified as a nursing assistant is a great way to begin your move up the nursing career ladder.
-Once you become certified, your next step is earning your associate’s degree in nursing and becoming a registered nurse.
+Once you become certified, your next step is to become a licensed practical nurse (LPN), and then earn your associate’s degree in nursing and become a registered nurse.
 From there you’ll have nearly limitless options to consider in advanced practice nursing and administrative careers.